yudi-tan/an-api-per-day/README.md

 ```

 13) Now visit localhost:8000/posts to find your data returned as JSON.
 14) Also, for it to work in production so that other sites can fetch data from this API, you need to enable CORS.
 To do so, first run `pip install django-cors-headers`, then include 'corsheaders' under INSTALLED_APPS and `'corsheaders.middleware.CorsMiddleware'` under MIDDLEWARE in the settings.py file.
+Also, add `CORS_ORIGIN_ALLOW_ALL = True` at the bottom of settings.py and you're all set.